 “The training is amazing.
 I honestly recommend Cireson Learning to anybody, even if they’re an experienced Service Manager user, because it’s a great refresher and reference guide,” he said.
 “I use it to remember specifics, often when I’m working on something.
 I appreciate being able to quickly double check.”

-Speaking of ways to improve knowledge and efficiency…
+Speaking of ways to improve knowledge and creating efficiency…

 We cover Cireson Portal and SCSM hacks, along with your insights and questions in biweekly Community Open Floor sessions, and we’d love for you to join us.
 Register now!